News

 The second line or “Class B Flyer” line is set at 5 meters.
 Only Class B Flyers are allowed to fly above this altitude.
 “Class B” means that the flyer can safely perform all static positions (including head up and head down) and dynamic moves on high speed without assistance.
 The line also applies to taxi-flying for the instructors.
 New instructors, who are not Class B Flyers yet, can not taxi-fly with the customers above this line.
 As they gather experience and become rated as stronger flyers with better recovery skills, they can take the customers higher.

-Red Caution Line With Red Led Alert
+Red Caution Line with Red LED Alert

 Red Caution Line